Archive third-party data

 Both Core eDiscovery and Advanced eDiscovery let you manage third-party data that may be relevant to your organization's legal or internal investigations.

 You can apply a retention policy to user mailboxes to retain and then delete third-party data (and other mailbox content) after retention period expires.
-You can also use retention policies to delete third-party data of a certain age or trigger a disposition review when the retention period expires.
+You can also use retention policies to delete third-party data of a certain age or use retention labels to trigger a disposition review when the retention period for third-party data expires.

 The records management feature in Microsoft 365 lets you declare third-party data as a record.
 This can be done manually by users who apply a retention label that marks third-party data in their mailbox as record.
 Or you can auto-apply retention labels by identifying sensitive information, keywords, or content types in third-party data.